NEC: Personal computers

+NEC introduced the 8-bit PC-8800 series personal computer in 1981, followed by the 16-bit PC-9800 series in 1982.
+NEC quickly became the dominant leader of the Japanese PC industry, holding 80% market share.

+NEC Information Systems, Inc. started manufacturing computers and related products in the United States in 1984.
+NEC also released the V-series processor the same year.

-NEC had been the no. 1 personal computer vendor in Japan during the 1980s, but it faced increasing competition from Fujitsu, Seiko Epson and IBM Japan.
-Nevertheless, by the early 1990s, NEC was still the largest, having well over 50% market share in the Japanese market.
+Amid increasing competition from Fujitsu, Seiko Epson and IBM Japan, NEC remained the largest Japanese computer manufacturer in the early 1990s, with well over 50% market share.
 Competition heated up later as rival Fujitsu started to aggressively market its computers, which were industry standard (x86) instead of NEC's indigenous models.

-In June 1994, NEC purchased the California-based Packard Bell company to produce desktop PCs in a common manufacturing plant for the North American market.
-As a result, NEC Technologies (USA) was merged with Packard Bell to create Packard Bell NEC Inc. By 1997, NEC's share was reduced to about 35%.
+In June 1994, NEC purchased Packard Bell to produce desktop PCs in a common manufacturing plant for the North American market.
+As a result, NEC Technologies (USA) was merged with Packard Bell to create Packard Bell NEC Inc.

-In decades, NEC released a new console for its predecessor SuperGrafx, the Japan-only PC-FX, a 32-bit system with a tower-like design; it enjoyed a small but steady stream of games until 1998, when NEC finally abandoned the video games industry.
+By 1997, NEC's share of the Japanese PC market was reduced to about 35%.